subbu1307/Credit-Card-Adoption-Comparison-IND-vs-USA/README.md

-# 💳 Credit Card Adoption and Usage: Insights from US & India:
+# 💳 Credit Card Adoption & Usage: Insights from US & India:

 ## 📚 About the Project